 Update: The effective start date has been confirmed to be 30th January 2020, set by Indonesia’s Directorate General of Customs and Excise, Ministry of Finance.1

 On the 23rd of December 2019, the Indonesian Directorate General of customs and excise released a press release2 stating that the de minimis exemption on shipments imported into Indonesia will be revised downwards from USD75 per shipment to USD3 per shipment for all imported goods shipped on a B2C basis.
 The applicable duties and taxes will also be adjusted, with some variations across product categories, effective from 30th of January 2020.

 The Directorate General has stated that the reasons for implementing this change include preventing the market from being flooded with mass-made or counterfeit products from overseas markets and also to level the playing field for local manufacturers who import materials or goods in bulk and thus have to pay duties and taxes regardless of the import value.
 Indonesia has experienced a massive 814% increase in imported parcels, from 6.1 million packages to 49.69 million packages in 2019, that are classified under eCommerce activity.
 Indonesian craftsmen and manufacturers of bags, shoes and garment products have especially been affected in recent years from the surge in cross-border imports of these items, resulting in many being driven out of business.
 With the new de minimis threshold in place, all importers, be it eCommerce sellers or local manufacturers, will be subject to more equitable importing rules.

-Image: Changes to Indonesia’s de minimis rules in 2020
+Changes to the de minimis threshold in Indonesia

 While the changes to the de minimis threshold will affect virtually all eCommerce sellers importing via B2C consignments, there is some silver lining in the form of reductions in the total applicable duties and taxes for B2C imports of items outside the product categories of garments, bags and shoes.